jivanro/ANPRMX_SourceCode/README.md

 ## Project Files
 If you want to download a test executable or the Release Dll, go to [https://github.com/jivanro/ANPRMX_ExecutableFiles](https://github.com/jivanro/ANPRMX_ExecutableFiles)

+In the link above you can also find some license plates photo examples you can use to evaluate this solution.
 ## Project Description
 ANPR MX is a simple Automatic Plate Recognition DLL for ordinary North American type plates.
 (It won't identify "European" type ones.)